prometheus/prometheus/docs/querying/operators.md

 the input samples, including the original labels, are returned in the result vector. `by` and `without` are only used to bucket the input vector.

+`limitk` and `limit_ratio` also return a subset of the input samples, including the original labels in the result vector, these are experimental operators that must be enabled with `--enable-feature=promql-experimental-functions`.

 `quantile` calculates the φ-quantile, the value that ranks at number φ*N among the N metric values of the dimensions aggregated over. φ is provided as the aggregation parameter.
 For example, `quantile(0.5, ...)` calculates the median, `quantile(0.95, ...)` the 95th percentile.
 For φ = `NaN`, `NaN` is returned.
 For φ < 0, `-Inf` is returned.
 For φ > 1, `+Inf` is returned.

 Example: